robo9k/worldofpadman-beryllium/release/readme.txt

   not work with older, newer or beta versions of the game.
 This is a limitation of the Quake 3 QVM system.

+  :: Contact

   If you have any questions or suggestions regarding Beryllium, just contact me at brain@loop8.net

+  You can also request the source code, as per GPL requirements.

   :: Installation